This article covers the following areas –

 There are so many adjectives that you can use to describe clothes.
 But remember!
 English adjectives have their specific order.
-Let’s know how to describe clothes in terms of color, pattern, material, type, size, fitting, brand, etc.
+Let’s know how to describe clothes in terms of color, pattern, material, type, size, fit, brand, etc.

 Color is a crucial feature of someone’s dress.
 In most cases, we describe clothes in terms of their color.
 The most common colors of clothes are red, black, yellow, brown, blue, green, white, grey, pink, etc.

-To improve color vocabulary, let’s see some example sentences that well describe clothes in terms of color.
+To improve color vocabulary, let’s see some example sentences that describe clothes well in terms of color.